-HHP 122 Fitness for Living
+Eiterson fan Lining

-HHP 157 Healthy Living
+Fitness for Living

-HHP 157H Healthy Living (Ho
+Healthy Living

-HHP 157H Healthy Living (Honors)
+Healthy Living (Honors)

-HHP 242 Team Sports II
+Team Sports II

 Courses taken for Scientific Reasoning (Tier I) and Natural Science (Tier II) MUST be different courses.

 Interdisciplinary Minors

 West Virginia State University offers interdisciplinary minors in African and African-American Studies, International Studies and Women's Studies.
 Each minor is designed to provide students with a course of study in an area of current importance and interest that crosses the traditional lines among disciplines.
 Each minor begins with an introductory course that provides an overview of its field of study.
 The breadth and focus of the introduction is then further developed through a number of relevant courses in this field drawn from departmental offerings.